– General Introduction –

 Initially drafted by the NBA’s Minneapolis Lakers when he finished school, his basketball career never got off the ground after he shattered his leg in a work accident prior to the beginning of his first season.
 To this day, it’s easy to spot Brunson’s place at a poker table by the crutch he’s used since this accident.
 While his leg may never have healed properly, the injury was also a turning point in Brunson’s poker career.
 Although he’d played five-card draw before the accident, he started playing a lot more afterward, and his winnings from those games helped him pay his medical expenses.

 As his skill became more notable, Brunson joined and eventually led the Texas Rounders, a group of poker outlaws who, according to a History Channel documentary, “cleaned Texas dry” in the 1950s and 60s.
+The posse of traveling gamblers included Brunson, Amarillo Slim, and Crandell Addington.
 For a while, they outran both the law and the hijackers who preferred to rob big-money winners of illegal card games, but they eventually broke up after losing their shared six-figure bankroll in Las Vegas.
 Nevertheless, that proved to be yet another beginning for Brunson, who stayed in Vegas and continued to hone his craft.
-An early tourist attraction in his own right, Brunson was often surrounded by audiences would gather around him to watch in awe as he played.
+An early tourist attraction in his own right, Brunson was often surrounded by audiences who would gather around him to watch in awe as he played.

 → World Series of Poker ←